Who We Are

 Co-founder and program coordinator

 Darío is a native of Granada, Spain and has been teaching Spanish in the US since 2013, when he moved to Delaware to start his graduate studies.
-He is currently a doctoral candidate in Spanish linguistics at the University of Georgia.
-His dissertation explores the fluency gains that participants make in language immersion experiences.
-He has also coordinated several study abroad programs, in Santiago de Chile and València, Spain.
+He just finished a doctoral degree in Spanish linguistics at the University of Georgia, and has moved to Washington DC to start teaching at George Washington University as an Assistant Professor of Spanish.
+His research interests lie in the fluency gains that participants make in language immersion experiences.
+He has also coordinated several study abroad programs in the past, in Santiago de Chile and València, Spain.

 Darío is very passionate about experiences abroad.
 As a college student at the University of Granada, he went on two different year-long abroad programs, one in Brighton (UK), and one in San Diego, CA. These programs broadened his cultural awareness, helped him expand his horizons, and strengthened his English skills.
 When he came back to Granada from his last abroad experience, he saw his city with different eyes – the eyes of someone who is discovering it for the first time.
 Darío is a proud granadino who loves sharing his favorite spots and cultural traits with anyone who wants to explore the city.

-Darío currently lives in Marietta, GA with his wife, daughter, and dog.
+Darío currently lives in Alexandria, VA with his wife, daughter, and dog.
 His favorite things are spending time with friends and family, traveling, playing soccer, cooking, and trying new foods.